SimbaService/Simba/server/scripts/probe/README.md

 PRObE scripts
 =============

 This directory contains scripts which are used to configure/deploy the Simba Server on PRObE nodes (http://nmc-probe.org/), specifically using the Kodiak cluster.
 These scripts configure Apache Cassandra, OpenStack Swift, and Simba Gateways and Stores.
+It assumes Cassandra and Swift are pre-installed in your PRObE disk image.
 For deployment elsewhere, please adapt these scripts for your needs.

 Configuration steps
 -----